Jump to:

 Step 2.
 Get a Deep Conditioning Treatment

-One of the primary causes of flyaways is that your hair is dried out and needs moisture.
+Dry, moisture-zapped, and damaged hair is one of the main causes of flyaways.
+Fortunately, you’re only a deep conditioning treatment away from fixing it.
 A deep conditioning treatment will help strengthen your hair and add nutrients to it.
 It is basically a hair mask, and you will leave it in overnight.
-Place a shower cap on your head to protect your pillow, and rinse it out in the morning.
+Place a shower cap on your head to protect your pillow and rinse it out in the morning.

 Read Next: Best Conditioner for Hair